 Upon receipt of an Initiate event, the parent process shall check whether there exists a protocol instance for the

-peer MAC address (from the Init event) in either Committed or Confirmed state.
+peer MAC address (from the Initiate event) in either Committed or Confirmed state.
 If there is, the Initiate event

 shall be ignored.
 Otherwise, a protocol instance shall be created, and an Init event shall be sent to the protocol